Insider Selling: Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Sells 3,000 Shares of Stock

-Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck sold 3,000 shares of Insight Enterprises stock in a transaction on Friday, November 5th.
-The stock was sold at an average price of $103.94, for a total value of $311,820.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck sold 3,000 shares of the business’s stock in a transaction on Friday, November 12th.
+The shares were sold at an average price of $106.10, for a total transaction of $318,300.00.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.

 Kenneth T. Lamneck also recently made the following trade(s):